KathleenDollard/incremental-samples/docs/pipeline.md

 [[ Bill: Can we suggest books: Buonanno's is quite good. ]]

-* The pipeline contains functions - delegates or lambda expressions.
+* The pipeline uses your delegates or lambda expressions.
 * The pipeline does not execute until requested.
 * The pipeline operates on a generic container.
 * The pipeline does not need to know the contents of the containers, although the functions that make up the pipeline do.